My ancestors sent a little lizard

 - Chamo, from the same series, is an ermine.
 Negima!? combines this trope with Running Gag and Insistent Terminology when the girls of class 3-A refer to him as a rat.

 - One Piece's Tony Tony Chopper is frequently mistaken for a tanuki/raccoon-dog in his hybrid form and a yeti(at least once) in human form.
-Of course, his real form is that of a reindeer.
+His real form is that of a reindeer.
 Franky has also referred to him as a "Gorilla" and even "Gorilla-Deer" when he realized he was a Devil Fruit user.

 - In Yu-Gi-Oh!
 GX, Neo Spacian Aqua Dolphin is called a fish by Judai, and replies that he is a mammal.